Updated: Aug 30

 "to invent again or anew, especially without knowing that the invention already exits"

-Do you see the last part? - Without knowing that the invention already exits - That would mean that the parts we are missing and we are looking for have always been there.
+Do you see the last part? - Without knowing that the invention already exits - That would mean that the parts you are missing and you are looking for have always been there.
 I leave the interpretation to you.

 The powerful sculptures by Bruno Catalano remind us that the expat experience can shake us to our inner core.
 However, being forced to personally re-invent ourselves may lead to a personal development that would have never been possible without this opportunity of living in a foreign country.